Quest 0 - Working with the Circle

 Check the goal.
 It should be asking for a point in

-, since we have already given it anx : Bool
+Bool, since we have already given it anx : Boolat the front.

 Tip